Brain Computer Interfaces (BCI), Explained

 Examples of Brain-Computer Interfaces

-The neurotechnology company, headed by Elon Musk, is developing a coin-sized surgical implant.
+Neuralink, headed by Elon Musk, has developed a coin-sized surgical implant.
 In order to monitor brain activity as closely as possible, Neuralink’s device, the Link, uses micron-scale wires of electrodes that fan out into the brain.
 Its primary focus is to treat paralysis.
-In addition to a “Fitbit for your skull,” the startup is building an eight-foot robot to place the neural threads.
+The company has inserted its implant in one patient and has plans to take on a second patient.

-The neural platform is approaching brain-computer interface systems with a surgically implanted brain chip that’s minimally invasive and fully reversible.
-The Layer 7 Cortical Interface is a thin film of micro-electrodes, about 1.5 centimeters in length and a fraction of a hair thick, that conforms to the brain’s cortex just under the skull without damaging any tissue.
-Precision’s tech wants to mainstream BCIs from small-scale research labs to medical facilities as a way to treat neurological diseases.
+Precision Neuroscience is approaching brain-computer interface systems with a surgically implanted brain chip that’s minimally invasive and fully reversible.
+The Layer 7 Cortical Interface is a thin film of micro-electrodes, about as thick as one-fifth of a human hair, that conforms to the brain’s cortex just under the skull without damaging any tissue.
 In June 2023, Precision conducted an in-human clinical study of its neural implant.
+It has since expanded its research to include studies at Penn Medicine and Mount Sinai Health System.

 Synchron’s Endovascular Alloy Chip

-Backed by Bill Gates and Jeff Bezos, Synchron, a bioelectronics medicine company, is mapping the brain via blood vessels.
+Synchron is mapping the brain via blood vessels.
 Inserted through the jugular vein, the Stentrode is a neuroprosthesis placed in the superior sagittal sinus near the motor cortex.
 The eight-millimeter flexible alloy chip transmits neurological signals to a receiver unit implanted into the patient’s chest, which then translates thoughts into clicks and keystrokes on a computer or mobile device in real time.
-Synchron received approval from the U.S. Food and Drug Administration for human clinical trials in 2021, totaling four patients thus far, according to medical journal JAMA Network.
+Synchron is primed to start clinical trials and has teamed up with OpenAI to help paralyzed patients respond to text and chat messages.

 Blackrock Neurotech’s Mesh Lace

-The neurotech platform Blackrock Neurotech has been testing its devices in humans since 2004 in its two decades of brain-computer interface development.
+Blackrock Neurotech has been testing its devices in humans since 2004 in its two decades of brain-computer interface development.
 Blackrock’s product portfolio has helped patients regain tactile function, movement of their own limbs and prosthetics as well as the ability to control digital devices solely from thought.
-Its latest project, Neuralace, is a flexible, hexagonal mesh patch — thinner than an eyelash — designed to conform to the fissures and sulci of the brain.
+Its latest project, Neuralace, is a flexible, hexagonal mesh patch designed to conform to the fissures and sulci of the brain.
 Its large surface area can capture 10,000 neural channels, inching closer to whole-brain data capture.

 Related ReadingIs the Human Brain a Computer?